 In 2014, the University of Washington Bothell became the very first University ever to offer a Minors Degree in Consciousness Studies thanks to Professor Kathleen Noble who pioneered the movement.
 I do believe the younger generation will make great strides in trying to figure out these “unanswerable” questions.

-While scientists still haven’t figured everything out yet, we do know that we can currently use our own thoughts and experiences as “tools” in order to help us grow and navigate through life more easily, but only if we learn to master self-consciousness.
+While scientists are still working on it, we do know that we can use our own thoughts and experiences as “tools” in order to help us grow and navigate through life more easily, but only if we learn to master self-consciousness.

 Let’s first begin by describing what it actually means to be conscious…